spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/marketplace/install-the-marketplace-product-offer-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the following is a true:
+Make sure that the following is true:

-The default product offer is given when retrieving product concrete data.
+* The default product offer is given when retrieving product concrete data.

-The validity data is saved when saving a product offer.
+* The validity data is saved when saving a product offer.

-Merchant and Product Offer Validity sections exist on the product offer view page in `ProductOfferGui`.
+* Merchant and Product Offer Validity sections exist on the product offer view page in `ProductOfferGui`.

-The merchant column is in the Product Offers list in `ProductOfferGui`.
+* The merchant column is in the Product Offers list, in `ProductOfferGui`.

-The console command invalidates expired product offers and reactivates product offers that are within their validity dates.
+* The console command invalidates expired product offers and reactivates product offers that are within their validity dates.

 When a merchant gets updated or published, or when a product offer gets published, created, or updated, the corresponding product abstracts get updated in the catalog search pages.

 It means the following:

-1. If a merchant gets deactivated, `ProductAbstract`of abstract products that were on the catalog search only because they had a product offer from that merchant get removed.
+1. If a merchant gets deactivated, `ProductAbstract` of abstract products that were on the catalog search only because they had a product offer from that merchant get removed.
 2. If a product offer gets created, the related `ProductAbstract` that was unavailable on catalog search gets available now.

 {% endinfo_block %}

 ### 7) Configure navigation

-1. Add product offers section to marketplace section of `navigation.xml`:
+1. Add the product offers section to the marketplace section of `navigation.xml`:

 **config/Zed/navigation.xml**